Steregushchiy-class corvette: Design

 The Steregushchiy-class corvettes have a steel hull and composite material superstructure, with a bulbous bow and nine watertight subdivisions.
 They have a combined bridge and command centre, and space and weight provision for eight SS-N-25 missiles.
 Stealth technology was widely used during construction of the ships, as well as 21 patents and 14 new computer programs.
 Newest physical field reduction solutions were applied too.
 As a result, designers considerably reduced the ship's radar signature thanks to hull architecture and fire-resistant radar-absorbent fiberglass applied in tophamper's design.

 The Kashtan CIWS on the first ship was replaced in subsequent vessels by twelve Redut VLS cells containing 9M96E medium-range SAMs of the S-400 system.
 SS-N-27 (Kalibr type missiles) will be fitted to a larger domestic version, Project 20385.
 For the anti-submarine warfare the ships are equipped with two 4-tube launchers of the Paket-NK ASW system.

 The export version known as Project 20382 Tigr carries either eight supersonic SS-N-26 (P-800 Oniks) anti-ship missiles or sixteen subsonic SS-N-25 'Switchblade' (Kh-35E Uran).
 It also carries two twin-tube launchers for 533 mm heavy torpedoes instead of Paket-NK on the domestic version.
 The A-190E 100 mm gun first used in the Talwar-class frigates is controlled by a 5P-10E system that can track four targets simultaneously.
 Protection from air attacks is provided by the Kashtan CIWS and eight mounts for the SA-N-10 'Grouse' (9K38 Igla) SAM.

+Starting from Aldar Tsydenzhapov, newly built ships of the class received an upgraded sensor mast containing the Zaslon radar system that was first installed on the Project 20385 corvette Gremyashchiy.